Legacy of 2015-16 season was four road wins over Top 25 teams and record-setting 11 straight wins away from home

 In 2014, the Blue Demons brought nationwide acclaim to the sport of women's basketball with a 104-100 triumph over Oklahoma in the 2014 NCAA tournament opener.
 It was the highest scoring regulation game in the history of the NCAA women's tournament.

-DePaul (29-7) tied the school record for most wins in a season and set program records for games played (36), points (3,006), three-point baskets (314) and assists (705).
-The Blue Demons advanced to their third NCAA Sweet 16 after claiming their first BIG EAST regular-season and tournament titles.
-A second-round upset of No. 2 seed Duke at Cameron Indoor Stadium was Bruno's 600th collegiate victory
+DePaul (29-7) tied the school record for most wins in a season and games played (36).
+The Blue Demons set new program standards points (3,006), three-point baskets (314) and assists (705).
+DePaul advanced to its third NCAA Sweet 16 after claiming their first BIG EAST regular-season and tournament titles.
+A second-round upset of No. 2 seed Duke at Cameron Indoor Stadium was Bruno's 600th career coaching victory

-Individually, Bruno registered his 500th career coaching victory when the Blue Demons topped Missouri State Nov.
+Individually, Bruno registered his 500th career coaching victory (he won 40 games as the head coach of the Chicago Hustle) when the Blue Demons topped Missouri State Nov.
 15, 2010 on the road.
-He entered the 2013-14 season with an impressive 571 victories - 531 with the Blue Demons and 40 with the Chicago Hustle.
-Bruno won his 500th collegiate victory on Dec.
+He recorded his 500th collegiate victory on Dec.
 31, 2011 with a 65-46 win over Northern Illinois.
 Bruno won his 400th game on Dec.
 22, 2005, with a 78-58 win at Northwestern.
 He also finished the 2005-06 season with his 375th victory as DePaul's head coach with a 71-67 win over Tulsa in the second round of the NCAA Championship.
 Bruno reached the 400-win plateau with the Blue Demons with an 80-48 win over Missouri State on Dec.
 2, 2007.

 Off the court, success has also been bountiful.
-DePaul has boasted 176 student-athletes who have earned mention on conference academic honor rolls, and Anne McDonald was named to the GTE/Academic All-American team in 1998-99 and Allie Quigley was named an ESPN the Magazine/CoSIDA Academic All-American in 2007-08.
-In 2012-13, Anna Martin was selected the BIG EAST Scholar-Athlete of the Year.
+DePaul has boasted 205 student-athletes who have earned mention on conference academic honor rolls, and Anne McDonald was named to the GTE/Academic All-American team in 1998-99 and Allie Quigley was named an ESPN the Magazine/CoSIDA Academic All-American in 2007-08.
+In 2012-13, Anna Martin and Brittany Hrynko in 2014-15 were each selected the BIG EAST Scholar-Athlete of the Year.

 The WBCA began to recognize team academic success with an Academic Top 25 following the 1997-98 season.
-Since the poll's inception, the Blue Demons have been ranked nine times, including a program-best No. 2 finish after the 2012-13 season and No. 8 in 2013-14.
-In the three years prior, DePaul was ranked third.
+Since the poll's inception, the Blue Demons have been ranked 11 times, including a program-best No. 2 finish after the 2012-13 season.
+DePaul finished third in 2015, 2012, 2011 and 2010.
 The Blue Demons were No. 8 following the 2009-10 season and reached the No. 11 position in both 2005-06 and then again in 2008-09.
 In addition to the on-court success for the 2010-11 Blue Demons', third-highest team grade-point average had the distinction of being the only top-10 program both on the court and in the classroom.
 DePaul finished the 2010-11 season ranked No. 10 in both the Associated Press and USA Today/ESPN Coaches poll.

-Eight different Blue Demons have represented DePaul on the I-AAA Scholar-Athlete team a total of 13 times, while Quigley was named the I-AAA Scholar-Athlete of Year in 2005-06 and then again in 2007-08.
+11 different Blue Demons have represented DePaul on the I-AAA Scholar-Athlete team a total of 15 times, while Quigley was named the I-AAA Scholar-Athlete of Year in 2005-06 and then again in 2007-08.
 Quigley (2007-08) followed Jenna Rubino as the BIG EAST/Aeropostale Scholar Athlete of the Year in 2006-07.
 Quigley was also earned the Scholar-Athlete Sport Excellence Award in 2007-08.
-Three times a DePaul player has been honored with the Conference USA Scholar-Athlete of the Year for women's basketball.
+Three times a DePaul player was honored with the Conference USA Scholar-Athlete of the Year for women's basketball.
 McDonald (1998-99), Molly Watson (2000-01) and Lenae Williams (2001-02) were recognized as the top women's basketball scholar-athlete in Conference USA.
+For the 2014-15 season, Brittany Hrynko and Megan Podkowa were named I-AAA Scholar Athletes.

 Bruno inherited a program in 1988 that played in the previous two Women's National Invitational Tournaments and vowed to take the Blue Demons to the NCAA Tournament.
 After another trip to the WNIT in 1989, DePaul broke into the "Big Dance" in 1990 when the Blue Demons defeated Western Kentucky in their first NCAA Tournament contest.